Life Skills Program Coordinator

 - A relevant combination of education and experience combined with general suitability and experience working with youth in and from government care

-- Undergo & maintain satisfactory Criminal Record Check
+- Undergo & maintain a Criminal Record Check and Local Police Check

 - Standard First Aid Certification